yochaigal/cairn/resources/monsters/crocodile-giant.md

 # Giant Crocodile

-15 HP, 1 Armor, 16 STR, 6 DEX, bite (d12), Detachment Scale
+15 HP, 3 Armor, 16 STR, 6 DEX, 5 WIL, bite (d12), _detachment_

 - 60’ long, extremely rare reptiles found on unexplored fluvial regions.
 - Attracted to the scent of blood or movement in the water.
-- Can easily destroy ships with their crushing bite.
+- Their crushing bite can tear ships (or armor) apart with ease.